bsalinassanchez/cse15l-lab-reports/_posts/2022-1-12-lab-report-1-week-2.md

 Now that you have finished setting up VSCode and SSH connection, how can we continue to optimize running remotely on a server?

-As it turns, there are many useful tricks you can do in the command line in order to optimize remote running.
+As it turns out, there are many useful tricks you can do in the command line in order to optimize remote running.

 For example, you can `ssh`, `ls`, and `logout` in a single command!